wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/financial-services-collaboration-manager/includes/5-add-controls.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the Add existing model-driven apps dialog with Collaboration Manager for Loans selected.](../media/add-model-driven.png)](../media/add-model-driven.png#lightbox)

-1. When the app shows in your solution, select it to open it.
+1. Select and open the app when it shows in your solution.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the Solution editor.](../media/solution-edit.png)](../media/solution-edit.png#lightbox)